Language acquisition: Merge (linguistics)-based theory

-The Comparative Method of Crosslinguistic Research
+Comparative method of crosslinguistic research

-The Comparative Method of Crosslinguistic Research applies the Comparative method used in Historical linguistics to psycholinguistic research.
+The comparative method of crosslinguistic research applies the comparative method used in historical linguistics to psycholinguistic research.
 In historical linguistics the comparative method uses comparisons between historically related languages to reconstruct a proto-language and trace the history of each daughter language.
 The comparative method can be repurposed for research on language acquisition by comparing historically related child languages.
 The historical ties within each language family provide a roadmap for research.
 For Indo-European languages, the comparative method would first compare language acquisition within the Slavic, Celtic, Germanic, Romance and Indo-Iranian branches of the family before attempting broader comparisons between the branches.
 For Otomanguean languages, the comparative method would first compare language acquisition within the Oto-pamean, Chinantecan, Tlapanecan, Popolocan, Zapotecan, Amuzgan and Mixtecan branches before attempting broader comparisons between the branches.
 The comparative method imposes an evaluation standard for assessing the languages used in language acquisition research.

 The comparative method derives its power by assembling comprehensive datasets for each language.
 Descriptions of the prosody and phonology for each language inform analyses of morphology and the lexicon, which in turn inform analyses of syntax and conversational styles.
 Information on prosodic structure in one language informs research on the prosody of the related languages and vice versa.
 The comparative method produces a cumulative research program in which each description contributes to a comprehensive description of language acquisition for each language within a family as well as across the languages within each branch of the language family.

 Comparative studies of language acquisition control the number of extraneous factors that impact language development.
 Speakers of historically related languages typically share a common culture that may include similar lifestyles and child-rearing practices.
 Historically related languages have similar phonologies and morphologies that impact early lexical and syntactic development in similar ways.
 The comparative method predicts that children acquiring historically related languages will exhibit similar patterns of language development, and that these common patterns may not hold in historically unrelated languages.
 The acquisition of Dutch will resemble the acquisition of German, but not the acquisition of Totonac or Mixtec.
 A claim about any universal of language acquisition must control for the shared grammatical structures that languages inherit from a common ancestor.

 Several language acquisition studies have accidentally employed features of the comparative method due to the availability of datasets from historically related languages.
 Research on the acquisition of the Romance and Scandinavian languages used aspects of the comparative method, but did not produce detailed comparisons across different levels of grammar.
 The most advanced use of the comparative method to date appears in research on the acquisition of the Mayan languages.
 This research has yielded detailed comparative studies on the acquisition of phonological, lexical, morphological and syntactic features in eight Mayan languages as well as comparisons of language input and language socialization.